|

 perpetuating spiral.

-Humans feel guilt for things they perceive
+Humans feel guilt for things they perceive as being

-lost through gambling then the punishment is often to gamble more and lose even
+through gambling then the punishment is often to gamble more and lose even

 more.
 Emotional highs are got through the intensity gained from gambling,